 Historically, graduates were ineligible for apprenticeship funding unless the apprenticeship was at Level 5 or above.
 The new funding rules allow much greater flexibility:

 “We will fund an apprentice to undertake an apprenticeship at the same or lower level than a qualification they already hold, if the apprenticeship will allow the individual to acquire substantive new skills and you have evidence that the content of the training is materially different from any prior qualification or a previous apprenticeship.”

 This creates exciting opportunities for employers to use apprenticeships to develop graduate talent, particularly in areas such as law, management and accountancy.

 Don't forget too that apprenticeships can be used to develop the skills of existing as well as new employees.

-If you are a levy-paying organisation that hasn't yet finalised its plans:
+If you are an apprenticeship levy-paying organisation that hasn't yet got an apprenticeships strategy in place:

 - Time is of the essence.
 Ensure that you are registered with the Apprenticeship Service and identify a colleague who will manage your levy account.

 - For larger organisations without a dedicated apprenticeships team, you may find that appointing a training provider partner as lead provider to help you manage the budget and relationships with other providers is useful – we can help you with this.